 Mitazalimab

-Mitazalimab is Alligator’s most advanced drug candidate designed for the treatment of metastatic cancers including pancreatic cancer.
+Mitazalimab is Alligator’s most advanced drug candidate intended for the treatment of various types of metastatic cancer and is currently being evaluated in pancreatic cancer in a clinical Phase 2 study.

 Phase 2 in pancreatic cancer

-Biomarker data from the Phase 1 study confirmed mitazalimab’s mechanism of action, showing activation of macrophages, dendritic cells and T cells which is crucial for the destruction of tumor cells and eventually clinical response.1 These data were corroborated and extended in a study describing the pharmacodynamic changes by analyzing gene transcription in immune cells from patients after mitazalimab administration.2 Together, the biomarker data validates mitazalimab’s mechanism of action; activation of the immune systems in cancer patients.
+Biomarker data from the Phase 1 study confirmed mitazalimab’s mechanism of action, showing activation of macrophages, dendritic cells, and T cells—key components in the destruction of tumor cells and the achievement of clinical responses.1 These findings were further validated in a study analyzing gene transcription in immune cells from patients following mitazalimab administration.2 Collectively, these bio-marker data provide strong validation of mitazalimab’s ability to activate the immune system in cancer patients.

-The Phase 2 OPTIMIZE-1 clinical study was an open-label, multi-center study that assessed the safety and efficacy of mitazalimab (CD40 agonist) in combination with standard of care chemotherapy mFOLFIRINOX, in previously untreated, chemotherapy naive patients.
-Clinical data from the Phase 2 study demonstrated that mitazalimab in combination with mFOLFIRINOX provides significant survival benefit to pancreatic cancer patients compared to the standard of care.
+The Phase 2 clinical study OPTIMIZE-1 is an open-label, multi-center study evaluating the safety and efficacy of mitazalimab in combination with the chemotherapy regimen mFOLFIRINOX in previously untreated patients with metastatic pancreatic cancer.
+Clinical data from the study have demonstrated that mitazalimab, when combined with mFOLFIRINOX, provides significant survival benefits compared to standard of care.

 Project status